 Did I request thee, Maker, from my clay To mould me man?
 Did I solicit thee From darkness to promote me?

 It comes from Milton’s blank-verse epic Paradise Lost, which tells the story of Satan’s fall from heaven and the fall of man in the Garden of Eden.
 It’s difficult to overstate the influence of Milton’s poem on the writers that followed him, and Frankenstein owes a great debt to Paradise Lost.
-Mary Shelley makes this debt obvious when she shows her creature discovering the book and learning from it, as if it were a true tale.
+Mary makes this debt obvious when she shows her creature discovering the book and learning from it as if it were a true tale.
 The creature identifies not only with Adam, whose speech bewailing his fallen state serves as the novel’s epigraph, but also with Lucifer, the fallen angel, abandoned by God:

 Like Adam, I was apparently united by no link to any other being in existence; but his state was far different from mine in every other respect.
 He had come forth from the hands of God a perfect creature, happy and prosperous, guarded by the especial care of his Creator; he was allowed to converse with, and acquire knowledge from, beings of a superior nature: but I was wretched, helpless, and alone.
 Many times I considered Satan as the fitter emblem of my condition.

-In this passage and in passages like it, Mary Shelley makes explicit how her reading of this classic inspired her own lost creature of clay, as well as the “Creator” who formed and abandoned it.
+In this passage and in passages like it, Mary makes it explicit how her reading of this classic inspired her own lost creature of clay, as well as the “Creator” who formed and abandoned it.
 Other literature would also play a part in influencing the course of Frankenstein, such as Samuel Taylor Coleridge’s The Rime of the Ancient Mariner (Coleridge was a friend of her father's), but Paradise Lost supplies a large share of the novel’s conceptual heft.

-Mary Shelley worked hard to transform a macabre dream borne of a night’s chatter around a fireplace into a compelling narrative.
+Mary worked hard to transform a macabre dream borne of a night’s chatter around a fireplace into a compelling narrative.
 She worked on it for almost two years, her husband encouraging her and helping her to edit the manuscript.
 Once published, the novel was a hit and started a fad for stories about other monstrous creations and scientific aberrations.
 Critically, the work was not universally praised, some referring to it as “feeble,” “absurd,” and “disgusting.”
 Typical of its era, much of the criticism had more to do with the fact that the author was a woman than with the quality of the story.
 Time has been kind to the book, however, and it has come to be viewed as a forerunner of the genre of science fiction.
 Its unique combination of scientific theory and Gothic horror has inspired many, and innumerable adaptations have been made of its story through the years, including many plays and films.

 Incidentally, Frankenstein was not the only tale with staying power created because of that night’s entertainment in Switzerland.
 Byron started a story based on pagan Slavic legends that John Polidari, his comrade around the fire, turned into The Vampyre, published three years later.
 This would be the beginning of an equally long-lasting interest in vampire stories, a fascination that also continues to this day.
 How different our cultural lives might be today if the summer of 1816 had been sunny and bright!